 People often say that getting sober is much easier than staying sober, and this is very true.
 With how addiction affects the brain, it’s essential to learn how to manage triggers, which lead to cravings.
 To overcome your addiction for good, you, need to be aware of the most common relapse triggers.
-Going to a drug and alcohol addiction treatment program allows you to not only identify these triggers, but learn how to cope with them as well.
+Going to a drug and alcohol addiction therapy program allows you to not only identify these triggers, but learn how to cope with them as well.

 What Are Relapse Triggers?

 The famous psychologist B.F.
 Skinner introduced the world to context-dependent memory and studied positive reinforcement.
 Basically, the brain is set up in a habit loop of a trigger, behavior and then a reward.
 As continue this cycle, the brain becomes conditioned to develop cravings whenever you experience a trigger.
 These triggers can be anything from sights, to sounds, to emotions, memories and much more.
 Many of the relapse triggers people have include the following as well as more:

 Many people make the mistake of thinking that once they detox, they’re going to be able to stay clean.
 But without the proper help of addiction treatment programs, you don’t learn how to manage your triggers and work through your cravings.
 The reality is that just because you got clean doesn’t mean that triggers aren’t going to happen.
 Through treatment, you’re going to learn new ways of living by dealing with these triggers in a much healthier way.

 Family Relapse Triggers